Tips for Paying Estimated Taxes

 Don’t put it off

 The potential penalties and interest of missed payments can be bad, but they are nothing compared to not preparing for a tax bill at the end of the year.
 Recalculate the estimated taxes at mid-year to see where you are.

 Whatever amount you estimate you will owe for the year, you should pay it early in the year and get it out of the way.
-Consider 25% for the mid-April payment and 50% for the mid-June payment in order to have a large chunk of debt taken care of in advance, or ahead of a downturn in business.
+Consider 25% for the first payment and 50% for the second payment in order to have a large chunk of debt taken care of in advance, or ahead of a downturn in business.

 If you need to, you can do the end-of-year push and pull, such as purchasing business equipment or delaying billing until the new year.